csev/dj4e/assn/dj4e_install.md

     cd ~/django_projects
     django-admin startproject mysite

+At this point `startproject` has created a folder named `mysite` with the following files and sub-folders.

+    mysite/
+        manage.py
+        mysite/
+            __init__.py
+           asgi.py
+           settings.py
+           urls.py
+           wsgi.py

+While it seems a bit counter-intuituve, there is folder called `mysite` within the folder `mysite`.
+We tend to refer to this folder as `mysite/mysite` to make sure we are talking about the project-wide settings.
+The files in this project-wide folder are have the following purposes:

+* `manage.py` this is a Python script that is use to run commands to administer your Django server.
+Example `manage.py` commands we will use eventually are `check`, `createsuperuser`, `migrate`, etc.  We never change this file.

+* `mysite/settings.py` contains your overall project-wide configuration.
+You set up application loading, database connections and other global variables for your project in this file.
+When you reload your application under the `Web` tab on PythonAnywhere the `mysite/settings.py` is the first file that PythonAnywhere reads to start your application.

+* `mysite/urls.py` contains the overall URL prefix mapping.
+If you look at this file, you will see that URLs with the prefix of `/admin` are routed to the built-in Django administration screens which we will use much later.

+* `mysite/wgsi.py` and `mysite/agsi.py` are the starting points to plug our application into a hosting system like PythonAnywhere.
+We never change these files.

+You only should run the `startproject` command once - it will fail if you try to run it twice.
+There are instructions to delete then entire `mysite` foder and start over at the bottom of these insnstructions.

 At this point, keep your shell open in one tab and open the PythonAnywhere *Files* application in another browser tab and navigate to the `~/django_projects/mysite/mysite/settings.py` and change